This blog may contain affiliate links. Read our disclosure policy for more info.

 Overall, Corcovado National Park is the best national park to visit for those who came to Costa Rica to see wildlife.
 Bird watchers and animal photographers love this place!

 16. Go scuba diving/snorkeling

 Snorkeling and diving are two of my favorite activities in the water, and Costa Rica is the perfect place to enjoy them!
 I mentioned Caño Island and Tortuga Island above, but there are lots of other amazing places to snorkel and dive in Costa Rica:

 A really popular dive site and one of the best is just off the coast of Santa Teresa.
 Here you can dive with a huge variety of ocean life such as sharks, rays, lobsters, crabs, and depending on the time of year, giant manta rays (January to April) and humpback whales (August to September!)
 You’ll also have the chance to see giant schools of tuna!
 Iguana Divers is the best company to choose in Santa Teresa, and they know all the best spots!

-The Catalina Islands and Bat Islands are another two dives sites with lots to see.
+The Catalina Islands and Bat Islands are another two dive sites around Tamarindo with lots to see.
 Known as one of the best things to do in Tamarindo, the Catalina Islands are home to an abundance of sea life suited to diving and snorkeling.
 You can do this Catalina Island Diving Tour and dive with turtles, manta rays, small reef sharks, and lots of fish.

 For a more adventurous dive, head to the Bat Islands.
 This is a fantastic opportunity for Advanced Open Water certified divers to challenge themselves and swim with large sharks.
 The tour includes two dives, one at Bat Island (where the bull sharks are) and the second near Playa del Coco, where you can see manta rays, turtles, and other ocean life.